talicopanda/social-media-influence-analysis/README.md

 We will explore some of our approaches here: We can calculate the mean of the granger causality in all bins, giving us an average across all non-zero bins in the $R^n$ space.
 An alternate approach would be to calculate the p-norm, and normalizing the output so that it lies between 0 and 1.
 The norm is able to capture different patterns in the data - for example, a 2-norm (or the euclidean norm) will skew values closer to 0 further towards 0, and values closer to 1 will be skewed less.
 As p gets higher, the higher the skewing gets.

-TODO (Clara): what could be the best given our project?
+TODO (Clara): reason about the best given our project

 ## Users as Both Producers and Consumers